Canadian Lutheran World Relief

 Canadian Lutheran World Relief reports that in South Sudan, 1,155 families who were served by the Humanitarian Response program now have access to a more stable source of nutrition.
 In Ethiopia, 480 families served by the program are now generating income from their own livestock farms.

 CLWR reports that graduates of the GRIT program are in the labor force at a rate five times that of the general female population.
 In regions where CLWR ran education programs, it states that it saw a 4x increase in the number of women applying for male-dominated vocational programs.
-In F2023, it renovated 4 technical and vocational institutes to better support women with disabilities.
+In F2023, it renovated four technical and vocational institutes to better support women with disabilities.

 In F2023, CLWR reports that 3,450 farms in South Sudan have sustainably increased their food security.
 In Burundi, it reports that 700 women farmers have more equitable access to resources to feed their communities.
-In Uganda, 200 survivors of gender-based violence and women at-risk have new vocational skills as a result of CLWR’s Food Security programs.
+In Uganda, 200 survivors of gender-based violence and women at risk have new vocational skills as a result of CLWR’s Food Security programs.

 CLWR reports that its refugee resettlement program resulted in 220 arrivals in Canada in F2023.